Mandaue Church

 The National Shrine of Saint Joseph, commonly known as Mandaue Church, is a Roman Catholic parish church located at the center of Mandaue City, Philippines.
-It is under the jurisdiction of the Archdiocese of Cebu; its parish jurisdiction covers the civil barangays of Guizo, Centro, Looc, and Mantuyong.
+It is under the jurisdiction of the Archdiocese of Cebu; its parish jurisdiction covers the civil barangays of Guizo, Centro, Looc, Cambaro and Mantuyong.

 Its present rector and moderator of the team of pastors is Msgr.
-Antonio Medida, who assumed the post in 2025 after the appointment of its former moderator and Auxiliary Bishop of Cebu, Midyphil B. Billones as Archbishop of Jaro.
+Roger Fuents, who assumed the post in 2025 after the Major reshuffliing of Priest in the whole Archdiocese of Cebu.